Child abuse at campsite: How authorities failed the victims

-Young girls were sexually abused at a campsite in a small town in western Germany for years.
+Young girls were sexually abused at a campsite in a small German town for years.
 Child services looked the other way and the police let evidence disappear.
-Now the case is up in court.
+The perpetrators have now been jailed.

-When his mother first showed up at the lawyer's office, he didn't take her seriously.
+When V.'s mother first showed up at the lawyer's office, he didn't take her seriously.
 The story seemed too far-fetched.
-To this day, von Alvensleben cannot understand that "someone can maintain systematic abuse system on that scale for years without attracting attention, right under the very nose of the youth welfare authorities."
+To this day, von Alvensleben cannot understand how "someone can maintain systematic abuse system on that scale for years without attracting attention, right under the very nose of the youth welfare authorities."

 A stack of evidence

-More than 40 children between the ages of 3 and 14 are said to have been sexually abused on a campsite in Lügde.
-The charge against Andreas V, who lived there permanently, includes 298 criminal offences.
-His neighbor Mario S. is also said to have sexually abused children, and watched and gave tips via online chat to Heiko V. who did the same.
-Authorities are still evaluating an incredible 14 terabytes of material including more than 3 million photos and 86,000 videos.
+More than 40 children between the ages of three and 14 are said to have been sexually abused on a campsite in Lügde.
+The charges against Andreas V, who lived there permanently, included 298 criminal offences.
+His neighbor Mario S. also confessed to having sexually abused children, watched the abuse and given tips via online chat to Heiko V., who did the same.
+Authorities evaluated an incredible 14 terabytes of material including more than three million photos and 86,000 videos.